Wuyun Liuqi Update: Final Qi of 2025 Health and Climate

 Welcome to the final Qi Period of the Wood Snake Year, beginning Saturday November 22nd, 2025 and running through January 20th 2026.
 This period is the culmination of the entire latter half of the Wood Snake Year, highlighting the health and climate vulnerabilities that have been present since late summer.

 Climate and Health overview for the entire year can be found in the Wood Snake Wuyun Liuqi Blog.
-Here is an overview of where we are at:
+Link to an upcoming class on the Wuyun Liuqi and 2025/26 seasonal health is located at the bottom of the blog.
+Here’s an overview of where we are at:

 Unseasonal Heat characterizes Winter in the Wood Snake Year